 Polysaccharides are abundant in nature and found in nearly every living organism.
 They can function as storage polysaccharides, such as starch in plants and glycogen in animals, structural elements in the cell walls of bacteria and plants and skeletal elements in arthropods.
 They can also be found linked to proteins and lipids, and have been implicated in cell–cell recognition and molecular targeting.

 In order to discover their structure, it is necessary to determine not only monosaccharides composition and their linkage positions and sequence, but also the anomeric configuration of linkages, the ring size (furanose or pyranose), the absolute configuration (D or L) and identify any other substituents present.
-There is no one method that can be used to determine their fine structure.
-Instead, we must use a combination of analytical methods to gain as much information as we can.
-For polysaccharide analysis, separation and extraction techniques, component analysis, methylation analysis, glycosidic hydrolysis, mass spectrometry (MS) methods, and nuclear magnetic resonance (NMR) spectroscopy are required to determine the fine structure and size exclusion chromatography (SEC) coupled with light scattering (LS) detectors to determine the molecular size distribution.
+There is no single method capable of determining the total exact structure.
+Instead, separation and extraction techniques, component analysis, methylation analysis, glycosidic hydrolysis, mass spectrometry (MS) and nuclear magnetic resonance (NMR) spectroscopy are required to determine the fine structure while size exclusion chromatography (SEC) coupled with light scattering (LS) detectors to determine the molecular size distribution.

 As one of the leading companies in the omics field with over years of experience in omics study, Creative Proteomics provides a series of service for polysaccharides characterization as below.